reneegreen816/PholdAPhage/README.md

      - It will help with placement if you have some understanding of your proteins orientation or oligomeric state.
      - If you capsid structure is greater than a T=1, then you will need to place your asymmetric unit, or if separate, your required number of proteins in the hexamer also to enable simulation. i.e - if a T=1 then just the pentamer.
 If T=2 then one protein in the pentamer and 1 in the hexamer, or T=3 then 1 in pentamer and 2 in the hexamer, and so on.

 7. Sym your units across your hkcage.
-Copy and paste the following code into the command line of UCSF ChimeraX (Default)
+Copy and paste the following code into the command line of ChimeraX (Default)

 ```bash
    sym #2 #1 i,222